-The first stage involved finding and preparing a good spot for the trees to grow; good sun, proper soil preparation and a water source.
+The first stage involved finding and preparing a good spot for the trees to grow; good sun, proper soil preparation, and a water source.
 I had a great spot picked out that would give them all the sun they need and room to grow.
 Another good thing is I already had run piping to water my citrus trees so tapping in was easy.
-The introduction of low to moderate chill apple trees in the market that allow the trees to bear fruit in Florida, is a great advantage, since most people don’t associate apple with Florida.
+The introduction of low to moderate chill apple trees in the market that allows the trees to bear fruit in Florida is a great advantage since most people don’t associate apples with Florida.
 As popularity grows so does the number of farms raising apple trees, and so does the quality of the trees as well.
 I stand as a beneficiary of the production of hardy trees that enable the trees to fruit up without the long chill requirements.
 The varieties I chose, Anna and Dorsett both require less than 300 hours of chill time compared to 900 hours for Mcintosh apples.

-Once you have it established there aren’t really much work to other than pruning and some fertilizer every year.
-Which will improve the performance and help to keep them health.
+Most apple trees do not produce fruit for the first five years and then takes another ten before it is fully mature.
+Once you have your tree established the work doesn’t stop there, you will need to prune, add fertilizer every year, and the main part which is to monitor for any number of diseases or insects.
+Which will improve the performance and help to keep their health.
 As a side, apple trees are very beautiful to have.
 If you are planning on planting a tree, why not choose one that has aesthetic and food value?
 When compared to a vegetable garden fruit trees take less work produce for a very long time, but cost way more and take longer to get back benefits.
 That should be taken into consideration when deciding why you are planting.